A Simple Guide to Raw Feeding

 I would feed a pup under the age of 3 months 4 meals a day then reduce to 3 meals a day until 6 months and then feed twice a day.
 However, the number of times you feed your puppy / dog is personal preference.
 Fussy eaters can be better having one meal a day and you could give ribs, a neck, a wing or a foot as a snack either morning or evening.
 Some dogs will also benefit from a starvation day.
 I personally don’t do this with my dogs.
 You will find what works for your own circumstances.

 My dogs are fed twice a day and have a chicken foot at night before bed.
 They are generally fed between 7.30am and 9am and then 5.30pm and 6.30pm in the evening.
-I feed minces, chunks and whole chicken carcasses, wings, necks, ribs and feet.
+I feed minces, chunks, wings, necks, ribs and feet.

 Their diet includes: